 Navarra, although a relatively small region in Spain, has one of the most advanced economies in the country that is stable with moderate inflation and fully integrated into the EU.

-In 2016, Standard & Poor’s holds Navarra’s rating to ‘A‘, two levels above Spain’s rating (BBB+) in view of the expected improvement in the economy and the budgets approved.
-The rating agency considers that Navarra will resist the pressure on sovereign debt better thanks to its financial autonomy.
+In 2018, Standard & Poor’s improve Navarra’s rating to ‘A+‘, two levels above Spain’s rating (A-) in view of the expected improvement in the economy and the budgets approved.
+An improvement that also places a positive outlook for the future, and which is attributes to good financial management and the tendency to reduce the high public debt.

 GDP Mill. €